guidorugo/scripting/README.md

 Repository with some basic scripts to be lazy.

 PLEASE READ THE CODE !
-Is quite basic and destructive as well
+Some might be quite basic and destructive as well